Monomol/WindowsShutdownFromSleep/README.md

 # Windows Shutdown From Sleep
-This utility uses a task scheduler and PowerShell to enable you to make your Windows machine shut down after sleeping for a specific time.
+This utility uses the task scheduler and PowerShell to enable you to make your Windows machine shut down after sleeping for a specific time.

 ## What does the script do?
 File set_shutdown.ps1 listens for changes in the machine's power state.
 If it registers that the device is about to go to sleep, it sets up a wake-up task with a shutdown as its action.
 If you wake it up before the task begins, the task gets disabled and won't run.